Don’t underestimate the importance of Microsoft’s decision to make its own hardware.

 By the time Apple reinvented the slate format – as the iPad – Microsoft had effectively given up on the pen project.

 Say what you like about Microsoft, the company is not stupid.
-It almost immediately recognised the iPad as threat to its existence, as a way of bypassing its ownership of the link between individual workers and corporate systems.
+It almost immediately recognised the iPad as threat to its existence, as a way of bypassing its ownership of the link between each worker and corporate systems.
 When it moved to address this threat, it simply could not afford to let the project wallow in the mire that dealing with partners can be.

 So why do I say Surface threatens Apple like no other tablets?
 Mainly because Microsoft has taken the tablet format and reinvented it in its own image.